 - Would you relocate for love?

-- Did you ever write a journal?
+- Have you ever written in a journal?

 - What legacy do you want people to remember about you after you’re gone?